 The success of the LMH CoC depends in part on strong leadership.
 As the CoC Board, the Leadership Council is the body responsible for leading the LMH CoC efforts in addressing homelessness.
 The LMH CoC looks for leaders who have the organizational skills needed to maintain the group's focus on its goals and the process for achieving those goals to join its Leadership Council.

-As the CoC Board, the Leadership Council, and its various supporting committees lead the efforts of ensuring these activities are achieved.
+The Leadership Council, as the CoC Board, and its various supporting committees leads the efforts of ensuring these activities are achieved.

 Leadership Council Member Responsibilities